lucidrains/block-recurrent-transformer-pytorch/README.md

 - [ ] revisit <a href="https://github.com/lucidrains/memformer">memformer</a>
 - [ ] add ability to gate in memorizing transformers knn attention layers
+- [ ] figure out best way to cache the causal mask across all attention layers, but also reach out to pytorch team about some of the limitations for causal in q seq len != kv seq len scenario

 ## Citations